-If your ATV dies when you give it gas, there are a few possible causes.
+If your ATV quits when you give it gas, it can be one of these reasons.

 - Clogged carburetor